getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 console.log( typeof greeting );		// "string"
 ```

-As you can see, we used the ```..``` around a series of characters, which are interpreted as a string literal, but any expressions of the form `${..}` are parsed and evaluated inline immediately.
-The fancy term for such parsing and evaluating is *interpolation*.
+As you can see, we used the `` `..` `` around a series of characters, which are interpreted as a string literal, but any expressions of the form `${..}` are parsed and evaluated inline immediately.
+The fancy term for such parsing and evaluating is *interpolation* (much more accurate than templating).

-The result of the interpolated string literal declaration is just a plain ol' normal string, assigned to the `greeting` variable.
+The result of the interpolated string literal expression is just a plain ol' normal string, assigned to the `greeting` variable.

-**Warning:** `typeof greeting == "string"` illustrates why it's important not to think of these entities as some special template value, since you cannot assign the unevaluated form of the literal to something and reuse it.
-The ```..``` string literal is more like an IIFE in the sense that it's automatically evaluated inline.
-The result of a ```..``` string literal is, simply, just a string.
+**Warning:** `typeof greeting == "string"` illustrates why it's important not to think of these entities as special template values, since you cannot assign the unevaluated form of the literal to something and reuse it.
+The `` `..` `` string literal is more like an IIFE in the sense that it's automatically evaluated inline.
+The result of a `` `..` `` string literal is, simply, just a string.

 One really nice benefit of interpolated string literals is they are allowed to split across multiple lines: